karola3vax/Source2-AntiWallHack/README.md

 4. Download the latest release from **Releases** and extract its contents.
 It should look like:
    `\addons\counterstrikesharp\plugins\S2AWH\S2AWH.dll`
 5. Start the server.
-The config will generate automatically in `\addons\counterstrikesharp\configs\plugins\S2AWH\S2AWH.json`
+The config will generate automatically in but make sure to delete old S2AWH if this is not your first installation.
+   `\addons\counterstrikesharp\configs\plugins\S2AWH\S2AWH.json`

 ---